 The person who is your spouse has important rights under this pension plan.
 If you die before retirement your spouse may be entitled to a death benefit.
 If you have a spouse when you retire, your pension must be paid in a joint survivor form.
-The plan will give your spouse a survivor pension from this plan if he or she lives longer than you, unless your spouse waives the right to this protection.
+This means that, if your spouse lives longer than you, the plan will provide a survivor pension to your spouse, unless your spouse waives the right to this protection.

-In certain circumstances, a member may be unclear as to who qualifies as their spouse.
 The definition of spouse for the purposes of a pension plan depends on the province in which you last worked for an employer who participates in this plan.
-If you last worked in B.C. your spouse for plan purposes is:
+If you last worked in B.C., your spouse for plan purposes is: